python/cpython/Doc/howto/enum.rst

 :value: What the new enum class will record as its name.

 :names: The enum members.
-This can be a whitespace or comma-separated string (values will start at 1 unless otherwise specified)::
+This can be a whitespace- or comma-separated string (values will start at 1 unless otherwise specified)::

     'RED GREEN BLUE' | 'RED,GREEN,BLUE' | 'RED, GREEN, BLUE'